rapidanalytics/Dublin-Airport-Challenge/README.md

 Flight number level data (sampled) on historical security screening presentation profiles Anonymised variables that give meta-data about the flight, route, destination, etc.

+## Got questions?

+Please use the [Issues section](https://github.com/rapidanalytics/Dublin-Airport-Challenge/issues) to engage with the organizers.